huggingface/lerobot/examples/4_train_policy_with_script.md

 ---

-Now, why don't you try running:
+So far we've seen how to train Diffusion Policy for PushT and ACT for ALOHA.
+Now, what if we want to train ACT for PushT?
+Well, there are aspects of the ACT configuration that are specific to the ALOHA environments, and these happen to be incompatible with PushT.
+Therefore, trying to run the following will almost certainly raise an exception of sorts (eg: feature dimension mismatch):

 ```bash
 python lerobot/scripts/train.py policy=act env=pusht dataset_repo_id=lerobot/pusht
 ```

-That was a little mean of us, because if you did try running that code, you almost certainly got an exception of sorts.
-That's because there are aspects of the ACT configuration that are specific to the ALOHA environments, and here we have tried to use PushT.

-Please, head on over to our advanced [tutorial on adapting policy configuration to various environments](./advanced/train_act_pusht/train_act_pusht.md).
+Please, head on over to our [advanced tutorial on adapting policy configuration to various environments](./advanced/train_act_pusht/train_act_pusht.md) to learn more.

 Or in the meantime, happy coding! 🤗